Saral64/Linkedin_post_generator/README.md

 ---

 ## **License & Usage**
 🔒 **MIT License** – Open-source for personal and educational use.
-Commercial use requires prior written permission from the author.
-Proper attribution is mandatory in all distributions.
+Commercial use is not allowed.

 📌 **Copyright (C) Saral Rastogi.
 All rights reserved.**